 The Company's financial instruments that are exposed to concentrations of credit risk primarily consist of its cash and cash equivalents.
 The Company places its cash and cash equivalents with financial institutions of high credit worthiness.
 At times, its cash and cash equivalents with a particular financial institution may exceed any applicable government insurance limits.
-The Company's management has assessed the financial strength and credit worthiness, and will continue to do so on an ongoing basis, of any parties to which it extends funds, and as such, it believes that any associated credit risk exposures are limited.
+The Company's management plans to assess the financial strength and credit worthiness of any parties to which it extends funds, and as such, it believes that any associated credit risk exposures are limited.